Scroll

 Intelligent and dynamic load management

-Charging fast enough with single-phase charging power between 2.3 – 7.2kW
+• Fast enough charging with single-phase charging power between 2.3 – 7.2kW

-Integration of uncontrolled 22kW charging points (max. two charging points together with 30 single-phase charging points in one charging cabinet)
+• Integration of unregulated 22kW charging points (max.
+2 charging points on 30 single-phase charging points in one charging cabinet)

 Grid-optimized load management (under development)

-Based on market prices or the supply of renewable energy
+• Based on market prices or the supply of renewable energies

-Control and regulation on supply voltage and grid frequency (without compensation)
+• Control and regulation on grid voltage and grid frequency (without remuneration)

-The chargeBIG charging infrastructure can be used to control the load and energy management in a building while avoiding to exceed the maximum load limit.
-Thus costs for peak power can be reduced. chargeBIG can also regulate other loads by prioritizing these loads such as the kitchen or the test bench and reducing the electric vehicles as a controllable load in the charging power.
-If the chargeBIG system should not regulate autonomously, it can be integrated into the building management system and react to load specifications within one second.
+Via controlled load and energy management, the chargeBIG charging infrastructure can be used to limit the max. total load in a building.
+Costs for excessive peak power can thus be avoided. chargeBIG can co-regulate other loads by prioritizing these loads, such as the kitchen or test bench, and reducing the e-vehicles as a controllable load in the charging current.
+If the chargeBIG system is not to regulate autonomously, it can be integrated into the building control system and react to load specifications within a second.

-The phase individual load management of chargeBIG has an integrated active unbalanced load avoidance.
-It is continuously checked that no unbalanced loads of more than 20A occur on the different phases L1, L2 and L3.
-In order to compensate unbalanced loads the charging power on these phases are increased accordingly.
-Generally, in Germany unbalanced loads of less than 20A are allowed according to the “Technische Anschlussbedingungen” (TAB).
+The phase-individual load management of chargeBIG has integrated an active unbalanced load prevention.
+Continuous checks are made to ensure that no unbalanced loads of more than 20A occur on the various phases L1, L2 and L3.
+If unbalanced loads do occur, the system actively counteracts them and regulates the charging current upwards on the less loaded phases.
+Unbalanced loads of less than 20A are generally permitted according to the Technical Connection Conditions (TAB).

 Complete system with 18 charging points: 200A